Motorcycle Accident Claims

 At Bolt Burdon Kemp, we understand that motorcycle accidents are unique.
 The injuries sustained and financial losses, including damage to bikes and gear, require a particular approach.
 We have a dedicated and highly experienced team of solicitors who deal specifically with motorcycle accident claims.

 We are recognised as one of the leading firms in this area by the independent guides, Chambers and Partners and The Legal 500.
 Our track record in dealing with motorcycle accident compensation claims means that we can deal with your case efficiently and secure the best possible result.

 Motorcycling is unsurprisingly a very popular means of travel.
 In addition to its financial and time saving benefits, it can also be an exhilarating way to get around.
 Unfortunately, however, motorcyclists are amongst the most vulnerable of all road users.
 When involved in road traffic accidents, motorcyclists have little protection and can often suffer severe long-term injuries.

-Our specialist team of solicitors have extensive experience in helping injured motorcyclists who have suffered the most serious injuries including brain injuries, spinal injuries, amputations, multiple broken limbs and also fatalities.
+Our specialist team of solicitors have extensive experience in helping injured motorcyclists who have suffered the most serious injuries including head and brain injuries, spinal injuries, amputations, multiple broken limbs and also fatalities.
 Get in touch with a member of the team today if you would like to discuss a claim.